ankitects/addon-docs/getting-started.md

   Python package called "myaddon"

 Now you’ll need to fetch Anki’s bundled source code so you can get type completion.
-As of Anki 2.1.24, these are available on PyPI.
-You will need to be using a 64 bit version of Python, version 3.8 or 3.9.
+As of Anki 2.1.24, these are available on PyPI. **You will need to be using a 64 bit version of Python, version 3.8 or 3.9, or the commands below will fail**.
 To install Anki via PyCharm, click on Python Console in the bottom left and type the following in:

 ```python
 import subprocess